dgtlkitchen/vrf/PRD.md

 ### 10.2 Monitoring Invalid and Missing Extensions

-`republicd` must track and expose per‑validator statistics about VRF participation:
+`chaind` must track and expose per‑validator statistics about VRF participation:

 - For each height H where `VrfParams.enabled == true`:
   - `PreBlock` (or a helper invoked from it) records, for every VRF‑slashable validator: